Bentley Speed Six: Speed Six

 The Criminal Investigation Department of the Western Australia Police operated two saloon-bodied examples as patrol cars.

 In March 1930, Barnato raced against the Blue Train in a Speed Six with H. J. Mulliner saloon coachwork, reaching his club in London before the train was due in the station at Calais.
-It had generally been believed that the car in the race was a Gurney Nutting Sportsman Coupé, but that coupé was delivered to Barnato in May 1930, more than a month after the race.
+It had generally been believed that the car in the race was a Gurney Nutting Sportsman Coupé, but that car was delivered to Barnato in May 1930, more than a month after the race.

 Factory racing cars

 The racing version of the Speed Six had a wheelbase of 11 ft and an engine with a compression ratio of 6.1:1 that produced 200 hp at 3500 rpm.
 Successful in racing, these cars won the 24 Hours of Le Mans in 1929 and 1930 with Bentley Boys drivers "Tim" Birkin, Glen Kidston, and Woolf Barnato, the chairman of Bentley Motors.